argilla-io/argilla/docs/getting_started/advanced_setup_guides.rst

 Then, the easiest way to get the master version of our web app up and running is via docker-compose:

 .. note::
+    For now, we only provide the master version of our web app via docker.
     If you want to run the web app of the master branch **without** docker, we refer you to our :ref:`development-setup`.

 .. code-block:: shell